ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/code-to-cloud/code-to-cloud-deployment.md

         target/bin/hello_k8s.jar
 ```

->**Note:** Before invoking the kubernetes service, let’s observe the kubernetes yamls that have been generated.
+>**Note:** Before invoking the Kubernetes service, let’s observe the Kubernetes yamls that have been generated.
 You should be able to find services for ports that have been exposed, HorizontalPodAutoscaler for scaling and Deployment, and Config maps.

 ***target/kubernetes/hello_k8s***